Best Lightweight 2-Person Tent Under $200 (Top Picks)

 ALPS Mountaineering Lynx 2-Person Tent

-The Naturehike Mongar 2-Person Backpacking Tent is the closest competitor we found to our winner from MIER.
+The Naturehike Mongar 2-Person Backpacking Tent is the closest competitor I found to the winner from MIER.
 It is a fantastic tent featuring durable nylon and lightweight but sturdy construction.

-This is a great product with many backpackers preferring its design and roomier interior.
-One design choice we found particularly surprising is its Y-Frame construction, which offers more stability and support compared to regular dome tents.
+This is a great product, with many backpackers preferring its design and roomier interior.
+One design choice I found particularly surprising is its Y-Frame construction, which offers more stability and support compared to regular dome tents.

 Key Features